janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 The operations listed above are basic aggregation operations.
 Linear-sum is just adding all the input sources together, with linear interpolation when their data points don't align perfectly in time.
 Rolling average is averaging the input flows over a given length of time.
 The filter-age drops all data points that are outside the min to max age.
 The function allows plugging in any other function the Aggregator may have defined, but more importantly, the operations choice is easily extended using YANG augment to include any other IETF or vendor specified extensions.

+## The Link to Assets

+In {{I-D.draft-palmero-opsawg-ps-almo-00}}, the DMLMO team has built an inventory strucure that describes systems, subsystems and their soft- and hardware components.
+They are called assets in the DMLMO YANG models.
+Some of the collected telemetry data streams may pertain to quite precisely to these assets, and it may be interesting to see the linkage.
+For this reason, there is an optional module, ietf-tlm-philatelist-assets, that augments the DMLMO structure and adds the possibility for an asset to point to a provider or aggregated data stream.
+FIXME

 # YANG-based Telemetry Outlook

 Much work has already gone into the area of telemetry, YANG, and even their intersection.
 E.g. {{I-D.draft-ietf-opsawg-collected-data-manifest-01}} and {{
 I-D.draft-claise-netconf-metadata-for-collection-03}} come to mind.

-Even though this work has a solid foundation and shares many or most of the goals with this work, we (the POWEFF team) have not found it easy to apply the above work directly in the practical work we do.
+Even though that work has a solid foundation and shares many or most of the goals with this work, we (the POWEFF team) have not found it easy to apply the above work directly in the practical work we do.
 So what we have tried to do is a very pragmatic approach to telemetry data collection the way we see it happening on the ground combined with the benefits of Model Driven Telemetry (MDT), in practice meaning YANG-based with additional YANG-modeled metadata.

 Many essential data sources in real world deployments do not support any YANG-based interfaces, and that situation is expected to remain for the forseable future, which is why we find it important to be able to ingest data from free form (often REST-based) interfaces, and then add the necessary rigor on the Collector level.
 Then output the datastreams in formats that existing, mature tools can consume directly.